rezatajari/rezatajari/README.md

-With over 6 months of experience in software development, I am a .NET Developer focused on building clean, scalable systems using OOP, SOLID & GRASP principles, Clean Architecture, and Domain-Driven Design (DDD).
+.NET Developer with ~1 year of experience in software design using OOP, SOLID and GRASP principles, Clean Architecture, and Domain-Driven Design (DDD).
+Experienced in Agile practices and Git collaboration, with a strong commitment to writing clean, maintainable, and scalable code.
-I work with ASP.NET Core, Blazor WebAssembly, SignalR, and CI/CD pipelines.
-I enjoy clean code, real-time systems, and continuous learning.

 ---